The Black MAGA Faithful Think Donald Trump Tailored His 2020 Pitch To Black Men And They’re Kind Of Feeling It

 “As long as we keep our kids incarcerated in ignorance and mass stupidity they will always be enslaved,” he said.

-Speaking first Friday, campaign adviser Katrina Pierson touted what she said was Trump’s loyal support of the black community, from his actions to support Historically Black Colleges and Universities, to steps to advance fairness in the criminal justice system, and, armed with religious freedom, people are finally allowed to “speak in favor of and serve our Lord.”
+Speaking first on Friday, campaign adviser Katrina Pierson touted what she said was Trump’s loyal support of the black community — from his actions to support historically black colleges and universities to steps to advance fairness in the criminal justice system.
+She added that, armed with religious freedom, people are finally allowed to “speak in favor of and serve our Lord.”

-Then Pierson’s speech took on a foreboding political tone.
-What had Democrats done or offered to do that really helped?
-In communities there was little opportunity and a lack of hope but “no shortage of liquor stores.”
+Then Pierson’s speech took on a foreboding political tone: What had Democrats done or offered to do that really helped?
+In black-majority communities, there is little opportunity and a lack of hope but “no shortage of liquor stores.”
 With the Democrats, black folks had grown accustomed to “failure as a lifestyle,” she said.
 Democrats, she said, had placed the lives of “illegal aliens over our own just because they look like us.”

-Harry Jackson, a black Republican Trump supporter from Beltsville, Maryland, said that Democrats stopped currying favor with black men when candidates would come to churches the Sunday before Election Day year after year but never deliver on badly needed fixes to the criminal justice system.
+Harry Jackson, a black Trump supporter from Beltsville, Maryland, said that Democrats stopped currying favor with black men when candidates would come to churches the Sunday before Election Day year after year but never deliver on badly needed fixes to the criminal justice system.

 “It was Bill Clinton who came up with three strikes,” said Jackson.
-He said he thinks the Trump campaign could move the needle with black men if surrogates are given an opportunity to tell their version of who they believe Trump is — many black men ‘’do hate him because they don’t know him,” Jackson said.
+He said he thinks the Trump campaign could move the needle with black men if surrogates are given an opportunity to tell their version of who they believe Trump is — many black men 'do hate him because they don’t know him,'” he said.
 And he thinks it’s time they give Trump a chance.

 “These kids are going in at 19 or 20 and coming out 40.
 What's that all about?
-That's ruining the kids life,” Jackson said of the criminal justice system.
+That's ruining the kid's life,” Jackson said of the criminal justice system.
 “That to me is the Democrats' legacy with black men.
-They don't care about us, they aren't giving opportunities and they just want power.”
+They don't care about us, they aren't giving opportunities, and they just want power.”

 -